mosparo/documentation/docs/5_integration/3_multi_step_forms.md

     form.querySelectorAll('[name]:not(.mosparo__ignored-field)').forEach(function (el) {
         let name = el.getAttribute('name');

-        // You should ignore fields like `password`, `checkbox`, and `radio`, because mosparo does not want to verify them if (el.getAttribute('type') === 'password') {
+        // You should ignore fields like `password`, `checkbox`, and `radio`, because mosparo does not want to verify them. if (el.getAttribute('type') === 'password') {
             return;
         }